tthien92/Evaluating_Hospital_Medicare/README.md

 ## Foreword

-This investigation proves inconclusive in the end due to a lack of data:
+This investigation proves ultimately inconclusive in the end due to a lack of data:

 ![Image of null_df](images/missing_data.JPG)